lsoft/DpdtInject/README.md

 # Purpose

-Dpdt is a compile-time DI container based on C# Source Generators.
+Dpdt is a compile-time general purpose DI container based on C# Source Generators.
 Its goal is to remove everything possible from runtime and make resolving process as faster as we can.
 This is achieved by transferring huge piece of resolving logic to the compilation stage into the source generator.

 As an additional concept, Dpdt adds no references to your distribution, so if you are developing a library/nuget package, you are free to use Dpdt as DI container.
 You will not impose your DI to your users, everything will builtin in your dlls.